The Complaint Process

 A. Complaint Filed

-When a complaint is received by the Citizen Review Board (CRB), the director reviews it and determines whether or not the Board has jurisdiction to review the complaint.
-Complaints that are not filed within the legal time frame (one year from incident), do not involve a commissioned peace officer with the Las Vegas Metropolitan Police Department or a complaint that is filed by a citizen who is not an eye or ear witness to an incident involving alleged police misconduct will be dismissed by the director.
 Complaints must be submitted in writing on a complaint form obtained from the CRB and may not be submitted anonymously.
-Once the director determines that the CRB has jurisdiction to review the complaint, an acknowledgment letter goes out to the complainant with the assigned case number.
-A copy of the complaint is sent to the subject officer as well as to the Internal Affairs Bureau (IAB).
-The officer notification letter states the alleged type of misconduct as well as a date by which the officer may submit a response in writing to the CRB.
-This response will be available for board members to review along with all other documentation from the complainant and IAB.
-It is not mandatory for officers to respond, however, it is recommended that the subject officer provide information regarding the alleged incident so that the board may consider the allegations of the complaint from all perspectives.
+Once the director determines that the CRB has jurisdiction to review the complaint, an acknowledgment letter is sent to the complainant with the assigned case number.
+A copy of the complaint is sent to the subject officer as well as to LVMPD Internal Affairs.
+The officer notification letter states the alleged type of misconduct as well as an invitation for the officer to submit a confidential response in writing to the CRB.
+This response will be available for board members to review along with all other documentation from the complainant and Internal Affairs.
+(It is not mandatory for officers to respond.
+However, it is recommended that the subject officer provide information regarding the alleged incident so that board members may consider the allegations of the complaint from all perspectives.)

 B. Screening Panel Review